ARM Ltd’s graduate application form: what to include in your covering letter and CV

 2. ARM says: ‘Passion for progress’ – innovating to improve lives

 All companies need to innovate to, among other things, stay relevant in the ever-changing and evolving technology industry.
-ARM has researchers and engineering groups working across a range of areas, such as wireless and the Internet of Things, with the aim of creating new and useful technology.
+ARM has researchers and engineering groups working across a range of areas, such as computer architecture, and materials, devices and circuits, with the aim of creating new and useful technology.
 As an ARM employee, you’ll be expected to be at least interested in innovation, if not innovative yourself.
-Many of ARM’s innovations are intended to make people’s lives better in a very tangible way – it has partnered with tech companies that make computers useful to people with limited internet access, for example – and you need to show that you share ARM’s passion for progress.
+Many of ARM’s innovations are intended to make people’s lives better in a very tangible way – its technology is used by subsistence farmers to increase their crop yields, for example – and you need to show that you share ARM’s passion for progress.

 You can prove that you are innovative and care about progress by mentioning in your CV (in the extracurricular activities section, for example) or covering letter things that you’ve created, such as an app for Android, or how you’ve maintained your interest in technological innovation; perhaps you joined a university society while studying or a professional community (where likeminded professionals come together to discuss or collaborate on ventures) after graduating.
 If you can, emphasise how your innovation can improve people’s lives.
 Activities or projects you took part in alongside your degree are particularly good to mention as it shows you made an active decision to get involved and can manage other commitments.